 Some popular Chatbot building services are Google DialogFlow, IBM Watson and Amazon Lex.

-Lex is compatible with the numerous services provided by AWS, thus making AWS a one stop solution for the Chatbot services.
-This means that Lex is integrated with Amazon Lambda for intent fulfilment, Amazon Cognito for authentication, Amazon DynamoDB for databases and Amazon Polly for conversion from text to speech.
+Lex is compatible with the numerous services provided by AWS, thus making AWS a one-stop solution for the Chatbot services.
+This means that Lex is integrated with Amazon Lambda for intent fulfillment, Amazon Cognito for authentication, Amazon DynamoDB for databases and Amazon Polly for conversion from text to speech.
 Additionally, the Chatbots are easy to publish to mobile devices and multiple chat services like Facebook Messenger, Slack, Kik and Twilio SMS.

 Lex comes with its set of limitations, although the pros far outweigh the cons.
 The main limitation is that Lex only supports the English Language.

-AI powered Chat Bots are already helping customers in areas of customer services and beyond.
-And solutions like Amazon Lex or DialogFlow is enabling technology teams to quickly test and deliver solutions to businesses.
-As per one recent study in 2017, $1.3 trillion are spent on customer service calls per year.
-This is a great place to be in for technology teams and add value to businesses by reducing cost of customer services calls.
+AI-powered Chat Bots are already helping customers in areas of customer services and beyond.
+And solutions like Amazon Lex or DialogFlow are enabling technology teams to quickly test and deliver solutions to businesses.
+As per one recent study in 2017, $1.3 trillion is spent on customer service calls per year.
+This is a great place to be in for technology teams and add value to businesses by reducing the cost of customer service calls.